benzino77/clamav-rest-api/README.md

 `POST /api/v1/scan` - to scan files (see [examples](#Examples))

+`POST /api/v1/asyncscan` - to scan files asynchronously <sup>[1](#notes)</sup>

 `GET /api/v1/version` - to get ClamAV version

 `GET /api/v1/dbsignatures` - to get local (currently used by CRA) and remote (obtained from clamav.net) virus database signatures.
-It can be usefull to check whether the local database is up-to-date.
+It can be useful to check whether the local database is up-to-date.

+`GET /api/v1/stats` - endpoint which provides information about the number of scanned files, number of infected files and a list of founded viruses.
+Stats are stored in _REDIS_ <sup>[1](#notes)</sup>.

+#### Notes

+> [!IMPORTANT]
+> The asynchronous scanning and statistics reports are not included neither in this repository nor `benzino77/clamav-rest-api` docker image

+If you are interested in the asynchronous scanning or statistics reports drop me a message at antczak.piotr[@_@]gmail.com with your proposition.

 #### Examples